Scalar field dark energy models: Current and forecast constraints: Introduction

 While convenient for separating ``thawing" ($w_a<0$) \cite{Frieman95, Coble97} from ``freezing" ($w_a>0$) \cite{Ratra88, Steinhardt99} dark energy models \cite{Caldwell05} (the latter are now disfavored by the data) and for comparing the constraining power of different probes \cite{Albrecht06}, the $w_0w_a$ parametrization used in these and previous analyses is not ideal for expressing constraints on physically motivated dark energy models.
 For $w_0+w_a<-1$, which includes essentially all of the allowed parameter space at 3$\sigma$ in the recent DESI BAO+CMB+SN analysis, the null energy condition (NEC), $w(z)>-1$, is {\it naively} violated above some redshift, and the best-fit parameter region corresponds to NEC violation above $z = 0.35$.
 Put another way, a flat prior on $w_0$ and $w_a$ does not restrict consideration to physically motivated models, which is problematic given the relatively weak constraining power of current data in this parameter space.

 An important caveat to the statement in the previous paragraph attaches to the word ``naively".
 Since the function constrained by observations is the expansion history, $H(z)$, and integrals thereof, not $w(z)$ itself, and since the inverse mapping from $H(z)$ and distances $D(z)$ to $w(z)$ is not unique, it is in principle possible to find apparently NEC-violating values of $w_0$ and $w_a$ that closely reproduce the expansion history of an NEC-preserving, thawing scalar-field model with equation of state parameter $w_\phi(z) \geq -1$, even though $w_\phi(z)$ itself is not (necessarily) well fit by the resulting $w_0w_a$ model \cite{Linder03,dePutter08, Linder08, Lodha24, Shlivko24}.
 While such a mapping is possible, it means that we do not have a physical interpretation of the parameters in the $w_0w_a$ prescription.
+Moreover, models with dark matter-dark energy interactions can yield an {\it effective} $w<-1$ while preserving the NEC \cite{Agrawal2021, Khoury2025}.

-In this paper, we review the theoretical motivations for the simplest physics-inspired dark energy models consistent with the recent data -- what have come to be called thawing scalar field models -- and explore present and future constraints upon them, without the mediation of the $w_0w_a$ parametrization.
-The simplest versions of these models exhibit a quasi-universal behavior \cite{Linder08}.
-In Section \ref{sec:theory}, we provide a simple parametrized fit to the evolution of the scalar field equation-of-state parameter, $w_\phi(z)$, that is extremely accurate for a wide class of models \cite[as mentioned in Ref.][]{Camilleri24}.
+In this paper, we review the theoretical motivations for a class of physics-inspired dark energy models consistent with the recent data -- what have come to be called thawing scalar field models -- and explore present and future constraints upon them, without the mediation of the $w_0w_a$ parametrization.
+The simplest versions of these models -- in terms of the conventional form of the scalar field potential $V(\phi)$ -- exhibit a quasi-universal behavior \cite{Linder08}, and we label these collectively the \wphicdm\ model.
+In Section \ref{sec:theory}, we provide a one-parameter fit to the evolution of the scalar field equation-of-state parameter, $w_\phi(z)$, that is extremely accurate for a wide class of these models \cite[as mentioned in Ref.][]{Camilleri24} (see also \cite{Shlivko2025}).
 In Section \ref{sec:constraints}, we constrain this parametrized model using a broad array of currently available datasets.
 We then forecast expected constraints from near-future surveys in Section \ref{sec:forecasts}, showing the range of model parameters that will be distinguishable at high confidence from $\Lambda$CDM in the coming years.
 Lastly, we conclude the paper in Section \ref{sec:conclusion}.